One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 - Casseroles where liquid absorption rates depend on broth strength;

-- Dips & marinades needing consistent seasoning profiles;
+- Dips and marinades needing consistent seasoning profiles;

 - Braising liquids where slow-cooked meats benefit from uniform seasoning throughout cooking time;